sourcegraph/devx-scratch/2022/support/log.snb.md

 DevX support rotation log.
 To add an entry, just add an H2 header with ISO 8601 format.
 The first line should be a list of everyone involved in the entry.
 For ease of use and handing over issues, **this log should be in reverse chronological order**, with the most recent entry at the top.

+## 2022-06-30

+@jhchabran

+The decision with Nate has been taken, it-tech-ops will deal with GitHub membership requests for the time being, but will stay out of the Github-owners handle.
+I'll create an ADR for this.

 ## 2022-06-23

 @jhchabran Wired Dogfood with its Sentry project, as asked by Camden.
 I capped the projet to 30 errors per hour to avoid blowing away the quotas.